sib-swiss/Introduction-to-statistics-with-R/docs/day3.md

 # Linear Models

-In this section, you will find the R code that we will use during the course.
-We will explain the code and output during correction of the exercises.
+# Learning outcomes of the day

+**After having completed this chapter you will be able to:**

+- Understand association between variables
+- Understand correlation and how this is related to the scatterplot
+- Understand simple and multiple regression

+# Material

+Slides of lectures:

+[Download slides](assets/pdf/Day3_corr_and_reg.pdf){: .md-button }

 The purpose of these exercises is to introduce you to using R for regression modeling.
 Applications are the estimation of parameter values, the determination of variables that are associated with each other, for example the identification of important biological factors that affect a given "outcome".

-Slides of lectures:

-[Download slides](assets/pdf/Day3_corr_and_reg.pdf){: .md-button }

 ## Exercise class

 Go to the right directory and load the file class.csv